havenwood/persist/README.md

 ## Supported Platforms

-Persist.db takes advantage of PStore's ultra_safe attribute, which requires:
+Persist takes advantage of PStore's ultra_safe attribute, which requires:

-1. Compatibility with Ruby 1.9+.
-(Tested on 2.0.0, 1.9.3, jruby and rbx.)
+1. Ruby 1.9+ compatibility (tested on Ruby 2.0.0, 1.9.3, JRuby and Rubinius).
-2. A POSIX platform (such as OS X, GNU/Linux or a BSD).
+2. A POSIX compliant platform (such as OS X, GNU/Linux or a BSD).

 ## Contributing